r4d6/Citadel-Wiki/citadel-wiki/main/guides/chem_recipies.md

 # TOXINS

+The deadliest of deadly chemicals, each one of these causes some level of toxin damage on the patient.
+You can get a bunch of these through the traitor uplink if desired.
+The human liver will quickly purge toxins under 3u from its system.

 |Name | Reagents | Reaction vars | Description | Chem properties |
 |---|---|---|-----------|---|
 |<a href="#sucrose agar"><h5 id="sucrose agar">![#41B0C0](https://placehold.it/15/41B0C0/000000?text=+)sucrose agar</h5></a> pH: 2 | <ul><li><a href="#Sugar">Sugar</a>: 1u</li><li><a href="#mutagenic agar">mutagenic agar</a>: 1u</li></ul> | <ul>   </ul>| Might cause unpredictable mutations.
 Keep away from children. | <ul><li>Metabolism_rate: 0.2u/s</li>   </ul>|